 Common career paths for professionals with health information management skills include:

 - Nursing home administrators: Responsible for the management of staff, information, admission, finances and building operation for a nursing home.
-Also ensures the safety and good care of all residents.
+Also ensures the safety and good care of all residents and ensuring that all state and federal laws are followed regarding the management of nursing homes.
+You generally must have a license to work as a nursing home administrator, but this will depend upon the state.

 A common entry career path is that of health information technician.
 In this role, you will be responsible for the organization and management of health information data.
 You will ensure that it is highly accurate, accessible and secure, and reflects the actual condition of the patient.
 You will learn how to use a variety of classification systems to categorize and code critical patient information to ensure that insurance will do reimbursement.